University of Windsor Faculty of Law: Student services

 Student health and well-being are top priorities for the Faculty of Law.
 Windsor Law has a full-time clinical therapist to assist students with any issues they may face during their time studying at the Faculty.
 This school has also significantly increased the availability of mental health and wellbeing services, and has taken great steps to ensure that institutional support will continue to be maintained for these services.
-Fitness bootcamps, board-games club, the Mental Health Awareness Committee and the Pro Bono Students Society are a number of student-lead organizations that also contribute towards improving the accessibility of mental health and wellbeing services.
+Fitness bootcamps, board-games club, the Mental Health Awareness Committee and the Pro Bono Students Society are a number of student-led organizations that also contribute towards improving the accessibility of mental health and wellbeing services.

 Financial support for students in need has been another priority of the Faculty of Law.
 Almost $3 million is awarded to students with financial need in bursaries every year.